manikandan-kyyba/AmericanBanks/questions.md

-Alexa / Google Home POC’s

-Context:

-Alexa skill that allows bank customer to enquire bank account information

-You
+You:
+    Alexa, open smark banking services

+Alexa:
+    Welcome to Smart banking.
+What would you like to do?

+You:
-Alexa check my bank account
+    check my bank account

-Alexa
+Alexa:
     OK.
 Bank Account.
 Which Bank

-You
-Chase

-Alexa
+You:
+    Comerica

+Alexa:
     You have 3 accounts in that bank; say the last 4 digits of the account you want to check

-You
+You:
     7865

-Alexa
+Alexa:
     Accessing your bank account

-Alex
+Alexa:
     Please say you bank card PIN

-You
+You:
     1390

-Alexa
+Alexa:
-Your current balance as of (today) is $7,231.73
+    Your current balance as of (today) is $7,231.73 Your current balance for account 768798767865 is $7,231.73

-Alexa
-What next?
-Say repeat if you want me to repeat the last response or say Exit to end this request

 You
-Has check 412 cleared?
+    Has check 412 cleared

 Alexa
     Check 412 in the amount of $125.59 was debited to your account on May 3, 2020

+You
+    Has check 413 for amount $350 cleared

 Alexa
-What next?
-Say repeat if you want me to repeat the last response or say Exit to end this request
+    No check 413 has not been deposited for clearance yet

 You
 When was the last deposit into my account